-NPV provides an indication to the wealth that is going to be created by the project in question.
+NPV provides an indication to the benefit that is going to be created by the project in question.
 This formula is leveraged when an organization is determining which projects are worthwhile to invest in.
 Projects to be worked on should provide value that's more than the cost to implement the project.

 With the NPV formula, the final result is derived by: calculating the present value of cash flows, discounting this amount by the hurdle rate, and then subtracting the initial investment (cost) to attain the final result.
 If the result is positive, then we should proceed with the project.
 If the result is negative, then we should not move forward.